 The Auditing and Assurance Standards Board (AUASB) has issued auditing standards as legislative instruments under the Corporations Act 2001, effective for financial reporting periods, which commenced on or after 1 July 2006.
-For Corporations Act audits and reviews, those standards have the force of law.
-To the extent that those force of law auditing standards make reference to the quality control requirements for Firms issued by a Professional Body, the requirements of APES 320 have the same level of legal enforceability as the explanatory guidance in which such reference is included in respect of Corporations Act audits and reviews.
-This is due to the linkages with Auditing Standards ASA 200 Objective and General Principles Governing an Audit of a Financial Report and ASA 220 Quality Control for Audits of Historical Financial Information.
+For Corporations Act audits and reviews, those standards have legal enforceability.
+To the extent that those legally enforceable auditing standards make reference to the quality control requirements for Firms issued by a Professional Body, the requirements of APES 320 have the same level of legal enforceability in respect of Corporations Act audits and reviews.
+This is due to the linkages with Auditing Standards ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards and ASA 220 Quality Control for an Audit of a Financial Report and Other Historical Financial Information (or equivalent predecessor ASA's).